-This locally-evaluated condition permits subsequent movement operations to break adjacency between the possessor and ['s].
+As we'll see, after satisfaction of this locally-evaluated condition, subsequent movement operations can break adjacency between the possessor and ['s].
 Precisely because ['s] is not carried along into subsequent phases after successful PE, the adjacency condition is not applicable to those later phases, and the possessor can move freely.